GwladysCr/relationship_marketing_channels_-_sales_performances/README.md

 ### A. Data Preprocessing

-Before analysis, the dataset was cleaned and preprocessed.
+Before analysis, the dataset needs to be preprocessed.

 To determine optimal budget allocation, we used the variables **Flyer**, **Catalog**, **Adwords**, and **Emailing**.
 Since only three of these represent actual budgets, the price per email sent was assumed to be **$0.10** to integrate email campaigns into the marketing budget.